Feo's Stuff HORROR / THRILLER

 IT!
 03

-Then it captures its victims and drags them into the air ventilation shaft without actually killing them.
-Sound familiar?
+Then IT captures IT's victims and drags them into the ventilation shaft without actually killing them.

-What doesn't sound familiar is the fact that the spaceship is loaded to the kills with all manner of guns, grenades, even a bazooka for crying out loud.
+What doesn't sound familiar is the fact that the spaceship is loaded to the KILLS with all manner of guns, grenades, even a bazooka for crying out loud.
 What the hell kind of a rescue mission was this?
-They don't believe there is life on mars?
-This ship is fully loaded to go into land battle.
+They don't believe there is life on Mars?
+This ship is fully loaded to have a land battle on a planet devoid of life.
 What the hell?

 TARZAN THE APE MAN [1932 - Ray as the Ape],